 However, not everyone likes to stick to their cultural values given their situation.
-For instance, an individual might come from a harsh culture that does not take into account the aspect of respect.
-These types of norms in a culture might be the cause as to why people drift apart from their cultures.
-The idea that many people get derived away from their parent cultures is not offbeat.
+For instance, an individual might come from a harsh culture that does not take into account female autonomy.
+These types of norms in a culture might be the cause as to why people drift away from such cultures.
+The idea that many people drift away from their parent’s culture is not offbeat.
 In this essay, we will discuss two cultures; the American culture and the Pakistani culture (Shamama-tus-Sabah and Gilani).
 Both cultures seem to be poles apart.
-Pakistani culture is often referred to as the eastern culture while American culture is known as western culture in many parts of the world.
+Pakistani culture is often referred to as the Eastern culture while American culture is known as a Western culture in many parts of the world.

-Another stereotype of the Pakistani culture is that any profession other than becoming a doctor or an engineer is frowned upon.
-Artists, musicians, actors, poets, authors and other such professions are not encouraged at all, even by their families.
+Another stereotype within Pakistani culture is that any profession other than becoming a doctor or an engineer is frowned upon.
+Artists, musicians, actors, poets, authors and other such professions are not encouraged at all.
 If an individual tells their family that they want to become an artist, for instance, their family’s response would most probably be, “you are a disgrace to the family”.
-Pakistani culture is not as liberal as the American culture but it has come a long way from its traditional form and has a long way to go until every individual feels liberated and has a sense of their free will.
+Pakistani culture is not as liberal as American culture but it has come a long way from its traditional form and has a long way to go until every individual feels liberated and has a sense of free will.

 It is clear as crystal that the Pakistani and American culture differ in so many ways.
 While families in the Pakistani culture are closely knit, families in the American culture draw apart as they grow older.
 However, Pakistani culture is not as liberal the American culture.
 Pakistani culture places boundaries on the youth to a certain extent while the American culture provides its youth with as much opportunity it can to go beyond their limits and achieve what no one else could.
 However, both cultures have their distinct attributes; both the cultures provide the people living there with a sense of belonging and an identity.